TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 Please understand, however, that it is possible for third parties to access information despite our efforts.
 Without limiting the terms of our Terms of Use and this Privacy Policy, you understand that we do not guarantee that your use of the Site and/or information provided by you will be private or secure and we are not responsible or liable to you for any lack of privacy or security you may experience.
 You are fully responsible for taking precautions and providing security measures best suited for your situation and intended use of the Site.
 You also understand that any information provided by you or collected by us or our agents in connection with your use of the Site will be used in the manner described in our Terms of Use.
 Please do not use the Site if you do not agree to the terms and conditions described in this Information Security section.

-If you have any questions about security of the Site, please email us at legal@wayfair.com.
+If you have any questions about security of the Site, please contact us here.

 Changes to our Privacy Policy